 Dr. Robert B. Shimko is Associate Professor of Theatre History & Dramaturgy at the University of Houston.
 He received his Ph.D. in Theatre Historiography from the University of Minnesota in 2006.
-Dr. Shimko currently heads the M.A. degree in Theatre Studies as well as the B.F.A. degree in playwriting/dramaturgy at UH.
-In 2012 he received the University of Houston Teaching Excellence Award, one of UH’s highest faulty honors.
+Dr. Shimko currently heads the M.A. degree in Theatre Studies as well as the B.F.A. degree in Playwriting/Dramaturgy at UH.
+In 2012 he received the University of Houston Teaching Excellence Award, one of UH’s highest faculty honors.
 His teaching areas include: theatre history, dramatic structure, theatre theory, playwriting, and dramaturgy.

-Dr. Shimko’s research interests include seventeenth-century theatre historiography, political drama in the English Civil War and Restoration periods, dramaturgical theory, and the work of Harold Pinter.
+Dr. Shimko’s research interests include seventeenth-century theatre historiography, political drama in the English Civil War and Restoration periods, dramaturgical theory, and, most recently, the work of Harold Pinter.
 He is currently the book review editor for the journal Theatre History Studies.
 He is the co-editor, with Dr. Sara Freeman, of a book of essays connecting theatre history with public sphere theory titled Public Theatres and Theatre Publics (Cambridge Scholars, 2012).
-Dr. Shimko’s scholarly writing has also been published in Theatre History Studies, Theatre Journal and Theatre Topics as well as in the books Theatre History: Critical Questions and Querying Difference in Theatre History.
+Dr. Shimko’s scholarly writing has also been published in Theatre History Studies, Theatre Journal,and Theatre Topics as well as in the books Theatre History: Critical Questions and Querying Difference in Theatre History.
 In 2008, he received the Robert A. Schanke Theatre Research Award from the Mid-America Theatre Conference.
 He also served a two-year term as the co-chair for the theatre history symposium of the Mid-America Theatre Conference.
 He regularly presents papers at national and international academic conferences and has been an invited guest lecturer at Louisiana State University, Hamline University, Houston Grand Opera, the Museum of Fine Arts Houston, the Rienzi Museum, and the Texas Educational Theatre Association.